gervasiocaj/gervasiocaj.github.io/_posts/2017-12-15-building-my-libre-fm-profile.md

 The dates must be converted to timestamps.
 To achieve this, I used this tool: <http://unixtimestamp.50x.eu>.

-I chose <libre.fm> because of the open-source aspect.
-They have some tools, and I used the Commandline tools available at <https://git.gnu.io/foocorp/librefm/wikis/LastToLibre>.
+I chose [libre.fm](https://libre.fm/) because of the open-source aspect, they have some useful import/export tools.
+I used the Commandline tools available at <https://git.gnu.io/foocorp/librefm/wikis/LastToLibre>.
 Specifically, the `libreimport.py` script.
 I also used it to import my Last.fm data, extracted using `lastexport.py`.

 After I finished importing the Google Docs data, I felt that something was missing.